A. LAW LIBRARY GUIDE

 Second Floor.
 General Books on American Law and Other Subjects: (AKF), Legal Loose Leaf Collection, Legal Forms Collection, Anglo-American Collection, Foreign and International Collection

-Food and tobacco products are not allowed in the Library.
+Food, tobacco and vaping products are not allowed in the Library.
 Drinks are permitted in containers with lids.

 Circulation Policy.
 Many items in the Law Library collection, including bound journals, do not circulate.
 Please inquire at the Circulation Desk for circulation information regarding the particular materials you wish to use.